 Lucas calls Gladis “an extraordinary boundary crosser, integrating his extensive industry experiences, scholarly work, and executive coaching with the goal of positively impacting individuals and organizations.”
 She adds that, “He gives generously of himself as a mentor to numerous individuals with his commitment of preparing individuals for 21st century leadership and workplaces.”

 His ability to cross so many boundaries to teach others about leadership reflects the boundaries he has crossed in his own career.
 Gladis has succeeded in academia (he taught popular Communications department classes at Mason, served as an associate dean at the University of Virginia (UVA), and directed UVA’s Northern Virginia Center), government (as a United States Marine Corps officer who served in the Vietnam War and a special agent, teacher, editor, and speechwriter for the Federal Bureau of Investigation), and business (working with clients from many of the D.C. area’s top companies, from Science Applications International Corporation (SAIC) to Lockheed Martin).
-As a speaker, teacher, and coach, Gladis impacts many people through MILE and his own company, Steve Gladis Leadership Partners (SGLP).
-As a writer, Gladis has authored many articles and more than 20 popular books, including Solving the Innovation Mystery: A Workplace Whodunit, Smile.
+As a speaker, teacher, and coach, Gladis impacts many people through Mason and his own company, Steve Gladis Leadership Partners (SGLP).
+As a writer, Gladis has authored many articles and more than 20 popular books, including Leading Well: Becoming a Mindful Leader-Coach, Solving the Innovation Mystery: A Workplace Whodunit, Smile.
 Breathe.
 Listen.: The 3 Mindful Acts for Leaders, and Positive Leadership: The Game Changer at Work.
 As a community volunteer, Gladis contributes to numerous local civic organizations.

 Since he first began working with the Northern Virginia Chamber around 1996, says Gladis, he has enjoyed building relationships with many area business leaders who network there.
 His involvement in the chamber “makes the county seem smaller – more intimate – and like you belong.
 I can’t imagine not being part of the community and I owe a ton to the chamber for that.”